NEXT UP ON this.

 Prof. Berk’s research delves deep into the relationship between creativity and mental health.
-‘Creativity,’ he says, ‘is a very broad construct.’
-It can be anything from planting vegetables to playing hockey to writing Stranger Things fan fiction to dedicating an Insta account to onion rings (we’re looking at you, Lorde).
+‘Creativity,’ he says, ‘Is a very broad construct.’
+It can be anything from planting vegetables to going for a walk to writing Stranger Things fan fiction – even to dedicating an Insta account to onion rings (we’re looking at you, Lorde).

 Creativity doesn’t have to be limited to the classic arts, music and literature – just as long as you’re active and engaged.
 And bonus points for being playful and having fun.